-- Introduced by Facebook at the beginning of 2015.
+- React Native was introduced by Facebook at the beginning of 2015.
 Android support was released in Autumn 2015

-- Allows moving the resource-intensive operations (like image processing, saving files on storage and others) to a separate thread without blocking the user’s UI
+- React Native allows moving the resource-intensive operations (like image processing, saving files on storage and others) to a separate thread without blocking the user’s UI

-- Gives access to a powerful event system, a multilayer Flex model, for block element layout with different screen sizes
+- Using React Native gives access to a powerful event system, a multilayer Flex model, for block element layout with different screen sizes

 Performance and Layout

-In fact, you can get a quite unpredictable component behavior.
+In fact, when you use React Native you often can get quite unpredictable component behavior.
 Absolute positioning works in a different way in comparison to a browser.
 Flex-box also appears to be different, as automatic image width and height don’t work correctly.
-It creates the impression that although you know how to code and your code works well, the result is not in tune with your expectations.
+It creates the impression that although you know how to code and your React Native code works well, the resulting app built with React is not in tune with your expectations.

-On the whole, rendered scenes work really fast, but not so fast as in native apps.
+On the whole, the rendered scenes work really fast, but not so fast as in native mobile apps for Android and iOS.
 However, every time you add a new View (base-building component, like

 in HTML) to the components hierarchy, be prepared to increase rendering time, sometimes considerably, especially on Android.